vitran86/travel-planner-app/readme.md

 - Input departure & arrival dates, departure & arrival cities which are needed to generate trip, then click **Add Trip** to get the result.
 - The app will check your input, then display the result accordingly.
 The city name is not case-sensitive, but spelling is important.
 If the input is a bad input, the app will require user's revision for further process.
 - In the genrerated trip card, user can use all buttons to see the information related to the trip by click it.
 For example, clicking button **Covid-19 info** will shows data related to arrival country by evaluating the covid level, providing case number and the last updated date.
 Feel free to explore all functions by yourself.
 - If you need to take note, click **Add note**.
-The taken note can be revise (edit) later when you save the trip.
+The taken note can be revise (edit) after you save the trip.
 - Click **Save trip** when you want to keep it, or **Remove trip** if you don't need it.
 For finding trip, please note that **all saved trips are automatically sorted by departure date**, **new generated trip (not save yet) is after saved trip(s)**.
-- For saved trips, you can edit taken note as many times as needed, delete trip when done or in case change plan.
+- For saved trips, user can edit note as many times as needed, delete trip when done or in case user change plan.

 ## Prerequisite